-This list is an attempt to recognize the organizations that have made substantive contributions to the OpenMRS effort through financial support, personnel, leadership, community building, and other means.
+OpenMRS wishes to recognize the organizations that have made substantive contributions to the OpenMRS effort through financial support, personnel, leadership, community building, and other means.
 Thank you!
-The list is presented in alphabetical order – if we’ve missed an organization, please accept our forgiveness and help by contacting us to correct the error.
+The list is presented in no particular order – if we’re missing information, or if our information is out of date, please accept our forgiveness and help by contacting us to correct the error.

 - Atlassian have provided OpenMRS with open source project licenses for their entire suite of products.